Like this tree, we all have roots that run deep.

 Valérie Besanceney

-Board Member of Safe Passage Across Networks and Families in Global Transition
+Executive Director of Safe Passage Across Networks and Member of Families in Global Transition